gvwilson/btt/src/intro/index.md

 These learner personas describe who this book is for:

 -   *Yani* is in the third year of a computer science degree.
-    She worked on several volunteer projects in high school and through her mosque, but the "Introduction to Software Engineering" course she's about to take will be the first time she has built software with other people.
+    She worked on volunteer projects in high school and at her mosque, but the "Introduction to Software Engineering" course she's about to take will be the first time she has built software with other people.
     This book will help her and her teammates figure out who should do what, when.